-5. Operational Impact
+Operational Impact

+5.1.
+Overview

-- 5.1.
-Overview - 5.1.1.
+- 5.1.1.
 This Section outlines the impact on airspace users under the bullet points detailed in CAP725 Appendix A paragraph 7. - 5.2.
 Impact on IFR General Air Traffic or Operational Air Traffic or VFR traffic through the area - 5.2.1.
 There is no impact on the operation of other IFR or VFR flights through the existing DSA CTR/CTA as a consequence of the replacement of the conventional SIDs and PDRs with RNAV SID procedures or the introduction of RNAV IAPs. - 5.2.2.
-IFR and VFR transit flights in Class D controlled airspace are subject to ATC clearance which enables potential conflict between these flights and any DSA aircraft to be managed and resolved in accordance with standard ATC practice.
-The introduction of the additional segment of Class D CTA is no different and will be managed in the same way.
-Despite the views of some GA organisations, the dimensions of this additional segment are not excessive and are considered to be proportionate with the traffic profiles.
-As the base is set at FL85, it is considered to have little impact on traffic transiting the area. - 5.2.3.
-The lowering of L603/L60 above R313 is also perceived to have little impact on transit traffic as when R313 is active (up to 9,500ft amsl).
-The MoD were engaged in focus group activities (as evidenced) as DSA were conscious of the need for military aircraft to transit from the LincoInshire AIAA into the Vale of York AIAA and onwards to the Danger Area complex over the North Sea.
-The MoD have agreed a draft Letter of Agreement (LoA Document 40) and they did not object to the proposal either at the Focus Group level or in the formal consultation.
+IFR and VFR transit flights in Class D controlled airspace are subject to ATC clearance which enables potential conflict between these flights and any DSA aircraft to be managed and resolved in accordance with standard ATC practice. - 5.2.3.
+The introduction of an additional segment of CTA is no different in the sense that although IFR traffic will require a clearance to enter the Class E (TMZ/RMZ), they would be highly unlikely to be denied access.
+Although it will be managed in a subtly different way for VFR traffic, i.e. no clearance is required for VFR aircraft to enter the Class E (TMZ/RMZ) CTA.
+Despite the views of some GA organisations, the dimensions of this additional segment are not excessive and are now considered to be proportionate with the traffic profiles.
+As the base is set at FL85, it is considered to have little impact on traffic transiting the area.
+Note that many of the other local airspace users engaged with in the Supplementary Consultation acknowledged that it would affect only a very small proportion of airspace users.
+Furthermore, the UK Airspace Modernisation Strategy itself, Reference [9], supports this view in paragraph 1.3: